polytypic/Recalled/Docs/Tutorial.md

 computation.
-The idea of the `logAs` combinator is that it defines a named computation, that can be later identified, and whose execution is *logged*, so that that its result, and other details, can be later recovered&mdash;possibly in a another run of the same or modified program.
+The idea of the `logAs` combinator is that it defines a named computation, that can be later identified, and whose execution is *logged*, so that that its result, and other details, can be later recovered&mdash;possibly in another run of the same or modified program.
 That is right.
 Recall is designed in such a way that a programmer can easily incrementally modify a working program so that on subsequent runs Recall reuses whatever it can and modified computations get rerun as necessary.